 If you are applying for a research position, include your PI’s name.
 Your academic pedigree is important currency in the scientific community.

 Recruiters will skim your résumé in 30 to 60 seconds.
 You need to make relevant information easily identifiable.

 - Use headers that package your experiences in a way that best shows you are qualified for the job.
 For example, if the job involves teaching or entrepreneurship, make sure to include the relevant header to highlight your experience in these areas.

-- Order your headers: the sections that have the experiences that are most relevant to this job should go first.
+- Order your headers so that the sections that have the experiences that are most relevant to this job come first.

-- Bold important words so the reader can quickly finds the important content.
+- Bold important words so the reader can quickly find the important content.

 Proofread!
 Spell check!

 A single mistake can be enough to get you put in the “no” pile.
 Have a detail-oriented friend help you catch things you missed.